Development Process and

 Covid has also had a significant impact on the sustainability of the North Ryde RSL Club, which has also worked hard to be viable for a long time.

-Marsfield Common sought to revitalise the TG Millner site and reconnects today’s community to the site, and offered over $25million in community benefits through the Voluntary Planning Agreement (VPA) including a 1 hectare public park, and $5 million in affordable key worker housing.
+Marsfield Common sought to revitalise the TG Millner site and reconnects today’s community to the site, and offered over $27million in community benefits through the Voluntary Planning Agreement (VPA) including a 10,000m² fully embellished public park, and an allocation of $6 million towards affordable housing and enhancement of local sporting facilities in Ryde.

 Marsfield Common is a Planning Proposal that has been developed by Eastwood Rugby and North Ryde RSL to redevelop TG Millner Field, creating 132 low-rise, terrace homes and a new public park for the surrounding community.